Some of Montréal’s best hot chocolate

 Avanaa

 The little Villeray chocolate factory makes its exceptional bars from beans that it sources, roasts and prepares in house.
-Avanaa’s classic hot chocolate is a rich mix of two 70% chocolates, a little sugar and oat milk.
+Avanaa’s classic hot chocolate is a rich mix made with their 64% stone-ground dark chocolate with 64% chocolate.
 Don’t forget to top yours with a homemade marshmallow.
 The classic as well as the chaï and maple mixes are available for purchase to make at home.

 Website